victorcouste/data-tools/README.md

-# Personal, not exhaustive and subjective list of "modern" Data Tools and Projects.
+# Personal, not exhaustive and subjective list of "modern" Data Tools and Projects

-(for now, no storage, database, data science, virtualization, streaming, orchestration, workflow or data privacy tools)
+For now, no storage, database, data science, virtualization, streaming, orchestration, workflow or data privacy tools.

 **Data Architecture articles**